Introduction and suitability

-The majority of the travelling time on Budget Expedition is spent on our modern, comfortable, custom- built expedition vehicles.
-Onboard you will find superior comfort, from our carpeted interiors with curtained and tinted windows, to modern coach seats, overhead storage shelves, writing tables, a small library and a stereo player for the group’s use.
+The majority of the travelling time on Budget Expedition is spent on our comfortable, custom- built expedition vehicles.
+Onboard you will find comfortable, forward-facing coach seats with safety belts and generous legroom, carpeted interiors, writing tables, overhead storage shelves, travel reference information such as guide books and large, panoramic sliding windows for sightseeing.
 Most vehicles also have a refrigerator for food and sometimes cold drinks.
-There will also be plenty of storage space for your luggage and souvenirs as well as kitchen equipment, tables and camp stools carried for picnic lunches.
+There is also storage space for your luggage and souvenirs as well as kitchen equipment, tables and camp stools carried for picnic lunches.
 Tucked away in storage we carry specialised equipment for the maintenance and upkeep of the vehicle.
 On rare occasions it may be necessary to utilise a privately hired vehicle for the duration of the tour.

 Although modern and comfortable, some vehicles may not include all the facilities and equipment listed above.
 Please refer to our expedition vehicles pages for more information.
 On some optional excursions you will use locally hired vehicles.

-The distances between attractions can be great in parts of South America and Asia so please be prepared for some long travelling days.
-The longest travel days are about 8 -10 hours although toilet and lunch stops will be made throughout the day.
+The distances between attractions can be great in parts of South America and Asia so please be prepared for some long travelling days although toilet and lunch stops will be made throughout the day.
 This time spent travelling is unavoidable but you will not be disappointed once you arrive!
-There will be travel on modern highways as well as bumpy gravel roads, travel on overland vehicles as well as ferries and speed boats.
+There will be travel on modern highways as well as bumpy gravel roads, travel on overland vehicles as well as ferries and other local transport.
 Please also note that there are many short travel days and many non travel days which leave you free to explore at your leisure.

 The average group size is between 15 and 24 in South America although our vehicles comfortably seat up to 34 on some popular dates.
-In Asia the average group size will vary on average up to 18 passengers.
+In Asia the average group size will vary with up to 18 passengers.